christinedar/BigDataContentAnalytics/README.md

 The original PCam dataset contains duplicate images due to its probabilistic sampling, however, the version presented here does not contain duplicates.

-Convolutional Neural Network (CNN) and a Pretrained Model (ResNet) were applied for solving this problem.
+Convolutional Neural Network (CNN) and a Pretrained Model (ResNet) were used for solving this problem.